By M.K. Styllinski

 The twist on perennial truths means that we do indeed create our reality but it is based on the quality of our intent and the level of our awareness – warts and all – not upon the basis of any desire to “get something.”
 We cannot anticipate through a sense of entitlement but simply work to achieve our true nature and that means a sincerity of purpose coupled with a complete trust in the Cosmos of which we are a part.

-It bears repeating: contrary to the belief that by focusing on evil you give it power, you actually dis-empower these forces by knowing how it works and by learning to recognise the signs of its presence.
+It bears repeating: contrary to the belief that by focusing on evil you give it power, you actually dis-empower this force by knowing how it works and by learning to recognise the signs of its presence.
 No one needs to act against evil but one does need to defend and protect the light once ignited and fuelled by knowledge of what is.
 Focusing on negativity does NOT empower it if the intent is to learn.
 Voicing the mantra that evil doesn’t exist, and that no negativity can hurt us provided we entertain happy thoughts, meditate for peace and send love and light is not only wrong but plain dangerous since it plays right into the hands of the purely negative polarity.
 Turning the other cheek does not mean lying down and casting eyes skyward while they proceed to extract your soul.
 It suggests the possibility that any acts of aggression and hatred are merely reflected back upon the instigator in direct proportion to the intensity visited upon the victim, whether a nation or an individual.
 Nor does finding the “path of least resistance” mean searching out the easiest way to live our lives but discerning how best to avoid unnecessary obstacles based on our our own lack of discernment – usually about the very things we disdain to be bring to the surface of conscious awareness: namely, our own shadows lying deep in our unconscious; those scattered parts of the psyche which we then project out into the troubled world, adding to the chaos.

 The psychologist Dr. Mary Esther Harding who worked closely with Carl Gustav Jung wrote about the same archetypal denial of the shadow side.
 She explored our innate bias for projection and displacement of that which we would rather not address, and which waits to be transformed in the crucible of our own hearts.